ehefk/MuteMarker/README.md

 ### Important Notes:
 - **The canvas pickup isn't perfect, but it does work after you repeat the finger-point gesture to reset the space orientation**
+  - The mechanism for this is a nested world-canvas.
+In the next update I want to add a second nested canvas so that you can flip your writing 180 degrees.
+This should let you write normally, then turn it around for the camera or people in front of you to easily read.
 - **If you have more than 1 scene with the same exact avatar name, you'll have to use "in-place" mode until the next update**